 The photo above is looking back at Goat Mountain and Crown Mountain.
 They are the two mountains with the steep drop between them.
 They both look very different from this angle, but so pretty!
 You can also see Dam Mountain and Grouse Mountain on the left side of the photo.
 If you look carefully you can see the windmill on top of Grouse Mountain on the far left.

 This panorama gives a wider view from slightly higher up.
-You can see the amphitheatre, as well as Mount Seymour (the ridge to the left).
+You can see the amphitheater, as well as Mount Seymour (the ridge to the left).
 The middle ridge is the Needles again.
 The mountains on the right are Mount Fromme, Grouse Mountain etc. You can see Vancouver, out to sea and even Vancouver island!
 We were so, so lucky with this perfect weather!

 And finally, Coliseum Mountain allowed us to reach her real summit!
 There were quite a few other people at the top, despite the long, difficult walk!
 We met some rangers who told me the impressive mountain behind us was called Cathedral Mountain.
 They said it wasn’t really a mountain that you can climb, but it looks fantastic to view from other summits.
 The spiky mountain behind the Cathedral is called Sky Pilot Mountain in Squamish.
 Now that is a cool name for a mountain!